Ilya Repin: Reply of the Zaporozhian Cossacks

-In 1894 he became the head of the painting workshop at the Academy of Fine Arts in Saint Petersburg.
-He remained in this position until 1905, when he resigned in protest against the firing by government soldiers into a crowd of demonstrators outside the Winter Palace in Saint Petersburg.
-Repin describes 1905 as "a year of disaster and shame".

-In 1890 he was given a government commission to work on the creation of a new statute for the Academy of Arts.
+In 1890, he was given a government commission to work on the creation of a new statute for the Academy of Arts.
 In 1891 he resigned from the Wanderers in protest against a new statute that restricted the rights of young artists.
 An exhibition of works by Repin and Shishkin was held in the Academy of Arts, including Reply of the Zaporozhian Cossacks.
 In 1892 he held a one-man exhibition at the History Museum in Moscow.
 In 1893 he visited academic art schools in Warsaw, Kraków, Munich, Vienna, and Paris to observe and study teaching methods.
 He spent the winter in Italy and published his essays Letters on Art.

-In 1894 he began teaching a class at the Higher Art School attached to the Academy of Arts, a position he held, off and on, until 1907.
+In 1894, he began teaching a class at the Higher Art School attached to the Academy of Arts, a position he held, off and on, until 1907.
 In 1895 he painted portraits of Emperor Nicholas II, and Princess Maria Tenisheva.
-In 1896 he attended the All-Russian Exhibition in Nizhni Novgorod.
+In 1896, he attended the All-Russian Exhibition in Nizhny Novgorod.
 His paintings were exhibited in Saint Petersburg, at the Exhibition of Works of Creative Art.
 His paintings from this year included The Duel and Don Juan and Dona Anna.
-In 1897 he rejoined the Wanderers, and was appointed rector of the Higher Artistic School for a year.
+In 1897, he rejoined the Wanderers, and was appointed rector of the Higher Artistic School for a year.
 In 1898 he traveled to the Holy Land, and painted the icon Carrying the Cross for the Russian Orthodox Alexander Nevsky Cathedral in Jerusalem.
 After returning to Russia, he attended Pavel Tretyakov's funeral.
 In 1899 he joined the editorial board of the magazine World of Art, but soon quit.